The Ups and Downs of Jumper’s Knee

 Regular stretching will also help to loosen your muscles in preparation for activity and to help with recovery afterward.
 Muscles that are “warmed up” before high-impact exercises like running and jumping promote joint flexibility and help to prevent jumper’s knee.

 Of course, your daily activities make it practically impossible to give the knee complete rest if you feel you are suffering from jumper’s knee.
-So in addition to your RICE program, you may also give the knee added support with a knee brace.
+So in conjunction with your RICE therapy, you’ll want to give the knee added support with a medical-grade compression knee brace.

-The GenuTrain® knee brace is designed to relieve jumper’s knee pain and stabilize the joint so you can move with confidence and comfort both during rest and as you return to activity.
+The Sports Knee Support NBA knee brace is designed to help relieve and prevent jumper’s knee pain and stabilize the joint so you can move with confidence and comfort both during rest and as you return to activity.